- Click here to start player -

 Gibson ES 125 D (1954)

+This is the first guitar I bought at Umanov’s in 1992.
+Though I played it on concerts for a while, it now stays at home.
+It’s my TV-guitar.
 A ES 175 Sunburst (1954) which I bought in 1993 took its place.
 This instrument I sold a few years ago.

 Gibson ES 175 N (1951)

+In 1995 Matt Umanov saw me again and I bought this gorgeous ES 175 N blonde build in 1951.
 I played this for my concerts until the ES 175 D (1962) took over.
 Even though this blond 175 sounds great, it has a tendency for feedback which the ES 175 D does not have.

+This is my price possession.
+I was able to obtain this one in 2006 through my guitar custmomizer, Ley van de Beuken.
+It is completely acoustic.
+I recorded my solo jazz guitar cd It Could Happen to Yo” with this one.
 I do not get to use it a lot on gigs because it is not amplified, but it is great to play on the occasional acoustic gig that comes along.

-Brian Moore DC/1 P.13 EH
+Brian Moore C-90P.13.USB Sunrise Burst EH

 I was able to buy this guitar in January 2009 from the Brian Moore Custom Shop in the USA.
-I learned about this guitar by playing John Abercrombie's copy.
+I learned about this guitar by playing John Abercrombie's DC/1 model.
 I was very impressed with the immediate response of this guitar and its sensitive, full dynamic range.
 Apart from that, this guitar has it all: regular pick-ups, piezo and synthesizer pick-up.
 It sounds great clean, with effects and runs my synthesizers without a hitch.

 JazzKat Amp